Liberal bows out of Burnaby byelection after singling out Jagmeet Singh’s race

 Conservative candidate Jay Shin and People’s Party of Canada candidate Laura-Lynn Tyler Thompson are also challenging Singh as he runs for his first seat in the House of Commons.

-The 2016 census of the riding shows about 42,000 people identified as ethnically Chinese, while 9,270 people said they were South Asian and another 455 identified as Punjabi, out of a total population of 111,000 people.
+The 2016 census of the riding shows about 42,000 people identified as ethnically Chinese, while 9,270 people said they were South Asian and 455 of those identified as Punjabi, out of a total population of 111,000 people.

+Singh is Sikh and speaks Punjabi, English and French.
+While campaigning in the riding recently, he greeted people in Croatian and Spanish.
+He said he had learned to say, “Hello, how are you?” in about 40 different languages.

 — With files from Mia Rabson in Ottawa